superllout/wotlk-core/README.md

 This framework is ready to use under all currently popular operation systems - UNIX, OS X, Linux, Windows.
 Its free to use, fork or use core commits (with authority information) and do any other things which do not breaks GNU GPL v3 license.

-Main goals for this core is simplicity, performance and functionality - we and our contributors works very hard to combine all of them into modern code.
+Main goals for this core is simplicity, performance and functionality - we and our contributors work very hard to combine all of them into modern code.
+We, EasyWoW aim as friendly community, so feel free to give questions or documentation requests (NOTE: do not forget to add correct label - "Question" or "Suggestion for wiki" ).